Geology, Associate in Science for Transfer

 Geology is an exciting and challenging major for students with broad scientific interests and a love for natural systems, our environment, and our planet’s history.
 Geology is a multi-disciplinary science that applies chemistry, biology, physics, oceanography, mathematics, and engineering to the natural world around us.
 The rich variety of its fields of study includes oceanography, paleontology, geophysics, hydrogeology, geochemistry, engineering geology, environmental geology and more.
 Geology majors apply their skills and knowledge to solve complex problems related to human interaction with natural systems, hazards and resources, and to communicate these solutions and options to the public.

-The Associate in Science in Geology for Transfer degree (AS-T) prepares students to transfer into the CSU system to complete a bachelor’s degree in Geology, Geoscience, Earth Science, or a major deemed similar by a CSU campus.
-For a current list of what majors (and what options or areas of emphasis within that major) have been designated as “similar” to this degree at each CSU campus, please refer to CSU’s Associate Degree for Transfer Major and Campus Search and seek guidance from an Oxnard College counselor.
-Students earning an associate degree for transfer and meeting the CSU minimum transfer admission requirements are guaranteed admission with junior standing to the CSU system.
-The AS-T degree also prepares students for transfer to a UC campus in Geology, though additional coursework may be required.
+The Associate in Science in Geology for Transfer (Geology AS-T) is intended for students who plan to complete a bachelor’s degree in Geology, Earth Science, or “similar” major at a CSU campus.
+For a current list of what majors (and what options or areas of emphasis within that major) have been designated as “similar” to this degree at each CSU campus, please refer to CSU’s Associate Degree for Transfer Major and Campus Search webpage and seek guidance from an Oxnard College counselor.
+Students completing this degree are guaranteed admission to the CSU system, although not necessarily to a particular CSU campus or major.

-To earn an AS-T in Geology degree, students must complete the following:
+To earn an AS-T in Geology, students must:

-- Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
+- Obtain a minimum grade point average (GPA) of 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
 Please consult with a counselor for more information.

-Students transferring to a CSU campus that accepts the AS-T in Geology degree will be required to complete no more than 60 units after transfer to earn a bachelor’s degree.
-This degree may not necessarily be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
+Students transferring to a CSU campus that accepts the Geology AS-T will be required to complete no more than 60 units after transfer to earn a bachelor’s degree (unless the major is a designated “high-unit” major at a particular campus).
+This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.

 Course ID | Title | Units/Hours |